apache/systemds/docs/site/builtins-reference.md

 ## `correctTypos`-Function

 The `correctTypos` - function tries to correct typos in a given frame.
 This algorithm operates on the assumption that most strings are correct and simply swaps strings that do not occur often with similar strings that occur more often.
-If correct is set to FALSE only prints suggested corrections without effecting the frame.
+If correct is set to FALSE only prints suggested corrections without affecting the frame.

 ### Usage